danielgalbraith/academic-kickstart/content/home/skills.md

 widget = "featurette"
-headless = true  # This file represents a page section.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

+title = "Skills"

 # ...
 Put Your Section Options Here (title etc.) ...